blasyaselli/styleguide/README.md

 ></div>
 >```

-or, similarly to how `this` scopes in javascript, we can create a `$this` variable that serves as a reference to the parent block `.button`.
+or, similarly to how `this` scopes in javascript, we can create a `$this` variable that serves as a reference to the parent BLOCK `.button`.

 >```sass
 >.button {